 It’s easy to look at Chase as a large financial institution and think that it can provide better merchant services than smaller payment processors.
 But what sets Chase apart is its focus on expanding its small business solutions.
 It has not only diversified its suite of payment methods but also launched an advanced analytics tool that provides merchants with unique and very specific customer insights using Chase merchant-acquiring and card-issuing data.

 In our evaluation, Chase lost points for pricing, specifically for chargeback fees and hardware cost, but it can also do well with a better selection of business integrations.
 With a promised “robust Chase Payment Solutions roadmap for 2023,” what I’m really looking forward to seeing is Chase’s plans for improving its support for business management tools to round out its small business services.

-There are zero new user reviews online since our last update.
+There are zero new user reviews online since our last update in July 2023.
 CardFellow still has the same number with an overall 2 out of 5 rating and complaints that include terminated accounts with little warning and bad customer service.
 To some, this lack of feedback could reflect poorly―the constant rebranding may have affected Chase Payment Solutions’ popularity―while others would take the lack of recent negative reviews as a good sign.

 Methodology—How We Evaluated Chase Payment Solutions

 We test each merchant account service provider ourselves to ensure an extensive review of the products.
 We then compare pricing methods and identify providers that offer zero monthly fees, pay-as-you-go terms, and low transaction rates.
 Finally, we evaluate each according to a range of payment processing features, scalability, and ease of use.